Recall of learning and iteration

 interest occurs where something unusual or

 unexpected rivets our attention on some event or episode.
 This can also

-be used as way of re-enabling effortful attention.
+be used as way of re-enabling effort full attention.
+Surprise is of

 Interest.
 Story interest occurs where the information comes

 in the form of a story.
 The interconnectedness of a story provides its

 own way of automatically focusing attention effortlessly.
 Stories have

 imprint memories long before recorded history in the rhymes and songs